transmitly/transmitly-channel-provider-firebase-configuration/README.md

 # Transmitly.ChannelProvider.Firebase.Configuration

-A shared configuration for the Transmitly Firebase channel provider.
+A shared configuration for the Transmitly™ Firebase channel provider.

 ### Getting started